marvinrobot78/pool_lights/README.md

 # pool_lights
-A custome ESPHome component for pool lights
+A custom ESPHome component for pool lights.